Worldwide Photographic Journeys

-Friday 25th September –
+Friday 25th September – Saturday 10th October 2026

-Thursday 8th October 2026 Leaders: Mark Beaman and expert local trackers and guides |
+Leaders: Mark Beaman and expert local trackers and guides

-14 Days | Group Size Limit 9 |
+16 Days Group Size Limit 9

 SNOW LEOPARD & WILDLIFE PHOTOGRAPHY TOURS IN MONGOLIA WITH WILD IMAGES

-Wild Images’ Snow Leopards & Wildlife of Mongolia tour is an adventurous journey across this wild, empty ‘Land without Fences’ in search of such extraordinary mammals as the legendary Snow Leopard, the inscrutable Pallas’s Cat, Marbled Polecat, the world’s last Wild Camels, Przewalski’s Horse (the last surviving Wild Horse on earth), Mongolian Kulan (or Mongolian Wild Ass), the strange Saiga Antelope, Goitred and Mongolian Gazelles, Siberian Ibex and the huge-horned Argali (the largest wild sheep on the planet).
-There will be many great birds to see and photograph as well, including the near-endemic Altai Snowcock and Kozlov’s (or Mongolian) Accentor, as well as Demoiselle Crane, Relict Gull, Pallas’s Sandgrouse, Mongolian Lark, Güldenstädt’s Redstart, Henderson’s Ground Jay, Saxaul Sparrow and Pallas’s Reed Bunting.
+Wild Images Snow Leopards & Wildlife of Mongolia tour is an adventurous journey across this wild, empty ‘Land without Fences’ in search of such extraordinary mammals as the legendary Snow Leopard, the inscrutable Pallas’s Cat, Marbled Polecat, the world’s last Wild Camels, Przewalski’s Horse (the last surviving Wild Horse on earth), Mongolian Kulan (or Mongolian Wild Ass), the strange Saiga Antelope, Goitred and Mongolian Gazelles, Siberian Ibex and the huge-horned Argali (the largest wild sheep on the planet).
+There will be many great birds to see as well, including the near-endemic Altai Snowcock and Kozlov’s (or Mongolian) Accentor, as well as Demoiselle Crane, Relict Gull, Pallas’s Sandgrouse, Mongolian Lark, Güldenstädt’s Redstart, Henderson’s Ground Jay, Saxaul Sparrow and Pallas’s Reed Bunting.

 On our crowded planet, imagine an almost empty land where a primitive, nomadic lifestyle is still the norm, a land of awesome landscapes and fantastic mammals and birdlife.
 That is Mongolia, even today!

 The very name Mongolia conjures up images of endless grasslands, the wastes of the Gobi Desert, yurts and wild horsemen.
 This is the land from whence came the hordes of Genghis Khan and his successors, sweeping down like a breaking wave on the civilizations of China, India, Central Asia, the Middle East and Eastern Europe – the first real ‘blitzkrieg’ in the history of the world.
-Yet after this shattering impact on history, the Mongols faded into obscurity and today Mongolia is an unknown land, far away in the heart of Asia, about which one hears little.
+Yet after this shattering impact on history, the Mongols faded into obscurity, and today, Mongolia is an unknown land, far away in the heart of Asia, about which one hears little.

-For anyone interested in the birds of Asia, or in travel for its own sake, Mongolia has a great deal to offer.
+For anyone interested in the wildlife of Asia or in travel for its own sake, Mongolia has a great deal to offer.
 With its tiny population of only three million scattered across a huge area, it is one of the least densely settled countries on earth – a true wilderness where most of the land is still the domain of wild creatures rather than man.
 Mongolia is the crossroads of East Asia.
 In the north is the southern edge of the great Siberian boreal forest (or taiga), in the centre the seemingly endless steppe and in the south the sands of the Gobi Desert.
 Adding further diversity to this mixture are the Altai, Gobi Altai, Khangay and Khentiy mountains and a multiplicity of lakes and marshes.

 The wide range of habitats is reflected in an exciting fauna that encompasses both Siberian and Central Asian forms, including a number that are unique to Mongolia and its immediate surroundings.